 At Market Rasen Church of England Primary School we are used to supporting children with a wide range of Special needs and disabilities.
 If you would like to speak to our Special Educational Needs Co-ordinator about your child please contact Mrs Lianne McGagh.

-We have prepared a document called the Local Offer which will give you a lot of information about what you should do if you feel your child has any form of special needs.
-Please click below to open this.
+We have prepared a document called the SEND Information Report (formally called the Local Offer) which will give you a lot of information about what you should do if you feel your child has any form of special needs.

 Information about the changes to SEND made in September 2014 can be found here.